maksudul24/rcoc_win/README.md

 ==========
 #### Requirments:
 - vim editor 8+ with terminal and g++ compiler enabled in windows command line.
+- install g++ for linux if not available
 - Check typing ```g++ --version``` on command line

 #### Opertation:
-- Just copy and paste the mapping in "_vimrc" in windows
+- Copy and paste the mapping in "_vimrc" for windows
+- Copy and paste the mapping in "~/.vimrc" for linux

 Vim integration